jordanfb/PicoCADToolKit/README_FOR_PICOTOOLKIT.md

 MAKE A BACKUP!
 Again, this menu is divided into a header, several tabs, and a back button to return to the main tool menu.

-The header is pretty simple, composed of only a dropdown menu to choose the "Selected Mesh" i.e. which mesh to apply the operations to!
+The header is pretty simple, composed of only two things.
+The first is a dropdown menu to choose the "Selected Mesh" i.e. which mesh to apply the operations to.
 This is a dropdown menu to select either All Meshes or a specific mesh.
 Some operations will require a specific mesh selected, but most will work on all meshes if you let it!
+Next to it is a button to rename the current object.
+You can only rename individual objects at a time, names must be non-empty and you can't use the single quote character in the names (i.e. ').
+I wouldn't reccomend straying from simple ascii characters but what's life without a little experimentation!
+Keep in mind these names take up file size so a single character name technically leaves more room for more detail in your model.

 Next we reach the mesh editing tabs!
 Mesh editing is divided up into three categories: General, Merging, and Origin Editing.